EmmaSmedley87/Ninja-Turtles-Pac-Man/README.md

 - Use the arrow keys to move turtle acround the grid
-- Press an arrow key in the direction you want to move to start game
+- Press an arrow key in the direction you want to move to start game **The live version of my game can be found here: https://emmasmedley87.github.io/Ninja-Turtles-Pac-Man/

 **Brief**